Are you a “displeased bride”

 Our world is full of people with expectations.
 Those expectations can be mental, verbal, contractual, and others that describe how a bride may feel regarding her reasonable expectations of her images or her film.
 Having a expectation from an agreed upon contract is the most viable way a Bride and Groom can achieve their expectations.
 It holds the vendor responsible for producing what the contract stipulates, within reasonable expectations.
 Let’s define as it would appear in a contract “reasonable expectations”

-Assuming you are a bride who knows the difference between fantasy and reality, ( and by that I mean thinking through and planning your wedding day) reasonable expectations are discussed with your service provider prior to the signing of your contract.
+Assuming you are a bride who strives on common sense and researches her vendors, ( and by that I mean thinking through and planning your wedding day) reasonable expectations are discussed with your service provider prior to the signing of your contract.
 Those discussions will be outlined, and agreed upon prior to signing your contract.
 This includes revisions on photos and film.
 If you do not inquire about revisions, then a photographer or videographer is not obligated to produce anything but lightly edited photos and video.
 Some photographers will agree to unlimited revisions or editing.
 This however is time consuming and could put your reveal dates behind in schedule due to so many revisions.
 It’s best to have examples of color tones you desire to achieve the maximum results of how your photos and film will look.

 This however doesn’t give the Bride or Groom full disclosure to intentionally show dissatisfaction to attempt to gain some type of monetary refund.
 Nor does it open the door for litigation if the vendor performed what is stipulated on the contract.
 You may be expecting your photos to be edited in a moody vibe, and they arrive in an rustic vibe.
 If that preference was not agreed upon in the contract with your photographer, then you will receive the photos in a rustic vibe.
 This is why it’s crucial that you choose a photographer that will meet with you to discuss each aspect of your photo shoot, and then include that conversation in the contract so that both parties are understood completely.
 Taking the time to communicate your expectations, researching your photographer’s abilities and reviewing their work saves a ton of heartache and dissatisfaction.